AdyGCode/SaaS-FED-Notes/session-11/S10-Laravel-v12-BootCamp-Part-10.md

 php artisan migrate:fresh --seed
 ```

-If you have [DBBrowser](https://sqlitebrowser.org/) then you can check what has been created by the migrations and seeds
-in the SQLite database:
+If you have [DB Browser for SQLite](https://sqlitebrowser.org/) then you can check what has been created by the migrations and seeds in the SQLite database.

 #### Users Table
 ![Users Table](../assets/sqlite-users-data-1.png)